Mantas-2155X/MikkePlugins/README.md

 **Credits:**
 * Thanks to [Mikke](https://bitbucket.org/mikkemikke/mikkeplugins/src/master/) for making the plugin and allowing this port to Koi happen.
-* Thanks to corruptedX#9614 for commissioning this port and making it available for everyone to use.
+* Thanks to corruptedX#9614 and Pyromann#0001 for commissioning this port and making it available for everyone to use.

 **License:**
 * The original project does not have a license, which means Mikke owns the code.
 I have ported this with his permission, the license stays the same - only Mikke owns this code with permission for me to update and release it